alexcumplido/frontend-projects/form-validation/README.md

 #### User flow
 - Receive an error message when the `form` is submitted if:
   - Any `input` field is empty.
-The message for this error should say *"[Field Name] cannot be empty"*
-  - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
-The message for this error should say *"Looks like this is not an email"*
+  - The email address is not formatted correctly.
 - View the optimal layout for the site depending on their device's screen size

 #### Screenshot